 We provide information about the state’s regulation of tobacco products and smoke-free laws.
 We serve as a resource for information on tobacco and smoke-free initiatives, tobacco surveillance and research and youth prevention programming.
 We provide schools, health care providers and community coalitions with resources to support quitting smoking.

 We provide support and assistance to coalitions and the municipalities and worksites with which they work on the development of tobacco policies and ordinances.
 We also provide support to colleges interested in pursuing smoke-free campuses.
-We also address the impact of in-store tobacco advertising in our communities.
+We address the impact of in-store tobacco advertising in our communities.

 Smoking rates in Vermont are declining, but they remain higher in some groups.
 Learn more about how we provide services and supports to those with the highest rates of smoking and tobacco use.

 In 2017, Northeastern Vermont Regional Hospital received a tobacco grant for $35,000 from the Health Department.
 The purpose of the grant is to implement community-based chronic disease prevention strategies related to tobacco use and prevention, specifically those aligned with the Alcohol and Drug Abuse Programs Regional Prevention Partnership model.

 The work done under this grant will contribute to the Vermont Tobacco Control State Plan goals, Healthy Vermonter 2020 Goals for Tobacco Prevention and Control and reducing health disparities among Vermont’s most vulnerable populations.
 The grant is a collaboration with the St. Johnsbury District Office of the Health Department.

 - Implementing tobacco-free (including e-cigarettes) policies for health care organizations, college campuses and public areas.

 - Using Counter Balance tools; a campaign directed towards countering the tobacco industry's influence on youth and the damaging impact tobacco use has on community health.